 Considering new technologies

-As you reach out and research your choices, remember that you’ll need to work with a company that can tailor corporate travel solutions to your precise needs and promise a high level of flexibility and customization.
-This is especially important if you want to take advantage of third-party software that provides more insightful data, automates certain processes, and allows for huge savings.
+As you reach out and research your choices, remember that you’ll need to work with a company that can tailor corporate travel solutions to your precise needs and promises a high level of flexibility and customization.

 Keeping track of canceled flights, refunds, and unused tickets